-The fall of France to the Germand (June 1940) created opportunities for the Japanese.
+The fall of France to the Germans (June 1940) created opportunities for the Japanese.
+France under Vuichy cintrol began colaborating with the Germans.
 The Japanese joined the Axis (September 1940) and with the consent of their German partners forced Vichy authorites in Indo-China to make concessions.
-The Japanese deployed troops to Indo-China (November 1940).
-The Japanese essentially seized southern Indo-China (July 1941).
-The American reaction to these aggressive steps by the Japanese was to move the Pacific Fleet to Pear Harbor and embargo strategic materials.
-In the meantime Indo-China provide Japan forward bases in case of war.
-The Philippinos felt increasingly threatened.
+The Japanese deployed troops to northern Indo-China (November 1940).
+That was bad enough.
+And the reason that Preident Roosevelt decided to make Pearl Harbor the permanent base of the Pacific Fleet.
+But then the Japanese essentially seized southern Indo-China (July 1941).
+Look at the map.
+Indo China was basically a pistol pointed at just what the Japanese wanted--the oil rich Dutch East Indies and British Borneo.
+And southern Indi Chima was the point pf the speer which is why the Americans reacted so strongly, reponding with the oil enmbargo which they understood could be a 'casus belli'.
+In the meantime Indo-China provided Japan the forward bases it needed in case of war.
+And the Philippinos felt increasingly threatened.

 Japan only a few hours after the attack on Pearl Harbor attacked the American forces in the Philippines.
 (It was only a few hours later, but because of the internatioinal date line, it was December 8.)
 Bombers from Formosa (Taiwan) destroying most of the Air Corps planes on the ground at Clark Field, the center of American air power on the Philippines.
 Fort Stotsenberg was also attacked.
 Naval facilities were also damaged.
 Even though MacArthur had reports of the attack on Pearl Harbor several hours before the Japanese struck, no measure were taken to prepare for the Japanese attack.
 The Philippines was considered to be beyond the range of Japanese land-based air craft.